53 Things You Can Do with Barbecue Sauce

 Three-Bean Baked Beans

-I got this recipe from my aunt and made a couple of changes to suit our tastes.
+I got this recipe from my aunt and made a couple of changes to suit my taste.
 With ground beef and bacon mixed in, these satisfying beans are a big hit at backyard barbecues and church picnics.
 I'm always asked to bring my special beans. —Julie Currington, Gahanna, Ohio

 Honey Chipotle Ribs